marcbria/ojsExtraTools/README.md

 3. Create a file with all the usernames you want to merge (e.g. spammerList.txt).
 One username each line.
 4. Run the script with: `./mergeUsersList.sh spamuser spammerList.txt`.

+**Note:** Alternatively, you can create a list of users with their user ID, using the syntax “id=999” instead of the username.

 ### DockgradeMe